Connecthings/flutter-connecthings/README.md

 ## The In-App actions

-In App Actions are events triggered when the user enter or exit from a place (a geofence zone or beacon configured on the [Herow Platform](https://my.herow.io))
+In App Actions are events triggered when the user enter or exit from a place (a geofence zone or beacon configured on the [HEROW Platform](https://my.herow.io))

 These events allow you to realize action depending on the information associated with the place.